 Have you ever worked with a personal fitness trainer?
 Hiring a personal trainer can be a worthwhile investment in your health, whether you do so for a short period of time, or as an ongoing commitment to fitness.
-Consider the following benefits to working with a personal fitness trainer, to decide if it’s right for you.
+Consider the following benefits to working with a fitness coach, to decide if it’s right for you.

 9 reasons to hire a personal trainer:

 When you work with a personal trainer, you schedule your session ahead of time so it’s on the calendar.
 You know they’ve planned your session in advance and they’ll be waiting for you.
 Knowing you’ve invested financially tends to be a big motivating factor to not skipping out on your workout.

 2- Ensure good form.

 Using proper form while exercising is one of the best ways to prevent injury.
 Even if you know the proper form to use, you may get sloppy when you get tired; let a personal trainer help!

 If you’re new to the gym, it can be an intimidating place.
 All those confident looking folks using all those machines/weights/balls/etc for things you hadn’t even thought of!
 When you work with a trainer, he or she will be right by your side showing you exactly what to do.
 We’re pretty great for moral support, too!

 4- Liven up your routine.

 Feeling stuck in an exercise rut?
 Do you always do the same few routines when you workout?
 Working with a personal trainer is a great way to freshen up your boring workouts.